The United States economy is completely built on a thought abstraction, through fiat currency.

 You can not destroy volatility because of risk.
 You can only transmute it in form and time.
 And so what they've done is they've distributed one standard deviation risk into tail risks.

-The way I like to imagine this is it's a lot like jamming water into a hose, as you can see in the image.
+The way George likes to imagine this concept is to think of forcing water into a hose, as you can see in the image.

-Look at the first hose and fire hydrant I drew.
-Imagine you crank it, and the water flows through and shoots out the other side.
+Look at the first hose and fire hydrant.
+Imagine you crank it up, and the water flows through and shoots out the other side.
 Pretend the water, in this case, is volatility.

 If we cap the end of the hose, trying to suppress the volatility, as you can see in my second drawing, the volatility of the water doesn't go away.
 It builds up more and more pressure until at a certain point, the volatility is released.
 It's just released somewhere else.